nishsem/Danish/Cryptography-Class/Assessments/2-Lab-Works-20%/Lab-Work-3/readme.md

  ```bash
 openssl genpkey -algorithm RSA -out raja_private.pem -pkeyopt rsa_keygen_bits:2048
 ```
-> - `openssl` : Calling the OpenSSL tool
+> - `openssl` : Calling the OpenSSL tool.

-> - `genpkey` : Stands for "generate private key"
+> - `genpkey` : Stands for "generate private key".

-> - `-algorithm RSA` : Specifies the algorithm to use – in this case, RSA.
+> - `-algorithm RSA` : Specifies the algorithm to use – in this case, RSA..

-> - `-out raja_private.pem` : Tells OpenSSL to save the generated private key into raja_private.pem
+> - `-out raja_private.pem` : Tells OpenSSL to save the generated private key into raja_private.pem.

-> - `-pkeyopt rsa_keygen_bits:2048` : Sets the key size to 2048 bits, which is a strong and secure length for RSA
+> - `-pkeyopt rsa_keygen_bits:2048` : Sets the key size to 2048 bits, which is a strong and secure length for RSA.

 ```bash
 openssl rsa -pubout -in raja_private.pem -out raja_public.pem
 ```
-> - `openssl rsa` : Tells OpenSSL you're working with an RSA key
+> - `openssl rsa` : Tells OpenSSL you're working with an RSA key.

-> - `-pubout` : Instructs OpenSSL to output the public key
+> - `-pubout` : Instructs OpenSSL to output the public key.

-> = `-in raja_private.pem` : Specifies the input file, which is the private key
+> - `-in raja_private.pem` : Specifies the input file, which is the private key.

-> - `-out raja_public.pem` : Specifies the output file for the public key
+> - `-out raja_public.pem` : Specifies the output file for the public key.

  Here for [details](https://github.com/Ha1qal/Raja-Haiqal/blob/master/Cryptography-Class/Assessments/Lab%20Works/Lab%203/readme.md#commands-executed-1).